CESARBR/knot-cloud-storage/README.md

 ## Parameters
 ### Header Parameters

+This endpoint uses the [HTTP Signature Scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md#signature-authentication-scheme) to authenticate the request.

 Field | Required | Description
 --- | --- | ---
 x-meshblu-route | Y | Message route (shows the device that has sent it). date | Y | Date on which the message was sent.
+Authorization | Y | Contains a signature that can be verified using the public key in the configuration.

 ### Body Parameters